Texas Cost Segregation

 The following Cost Segregation studies are available in Texas:

 Cost Segregation Standard Study:

 Identifies §1245 Property (5, 7, & 15-year property (Typ.)).
 Includes: §1250 Qualified Leasehold Improvements, Qualified Retail Improvements, & Qualified Restaurant Improvements (15-year straight-line property), as well as §1250 Qualified Improvement Property (15-year straight-line property and bonus depreciation for §1250 interior improvements after 12/31/2017).
 Property is eligible for Routine Maintenance Safe Harbors, De Minimis.
 Also includes repairs associated with remodeling of existing buildings.

-Identifies units of property, building systems, and major components.
-Stop short of componentizing the building components.
+Identifies Units of Property, building systems, and major components and provides more detail on 27.5 and 39 year assets that are likely to be replaced during the ownership period.
 The level of detail within this study is highly customizable depending on the type of property as well as the property owner’s tax strategy and future Tangible Property Regulations needs.

 This is a current year study only.
 Included is a detailed analysis of existing assets removed from service in the current tax year for the purpose of creating a disposition expense.
 It also includes both §1245 and §1250 assets.

 Energy-efficiency study for residential housing.
-A tax credit that offers developers a means to offset the costs associated with building energy-efficient single-family or multifamily properties.
+A $2,500 per dwelling tax credit that offers developers a means to offset the costs associated with building energy-efficient single-family or multifamily properties.
 The credit provides a dollar-for-dollar offset against taxes owed or paid in the tax year in which the property is sold or leased.

 Texas Cost Segregation From the Experts: Source Advisors

 Source Advisors is a specialized tax consulting firm providing Cost Segregation, R&D Tax Credit, Energy Efficiency (§179D), and LIFO inventory solutions for more than 37 years.